 Underneath, the Koda has a "Flex Tuned Shell" which allows for a moderate amount of flex through the middle of the saddle.
 There is also a "Comfort Zone" cutout through the middle of the shell that is intended to allow the saddle to have even more give in the center to reduce pressure on your parts.

 From side to side the Koda Team has a bit flatter of a profile than saddles like the Race Face Aeffect or the Tioga Spyder Outland which have more rounded shapes.
 This is especially noticeable when viewed from the nose, as the saddle is rounded through the middle, but flattens as it rises towards the tail.
 Testers found this shape to great for extended periods of pedaling as it allowed them to settle into the sweet spot and stay there.

-On the trail, the Koda Team performed especially well.
+On the trail, the Koda Team performed quite well.
 This was primarily due to the high level of comfort when seated and pedaling.
 This saddle just felt great.
 The teardrop shape of the saddle is perfect and doesn't inhibit the pedal stroke in any way, although the generous padding may absorb a little of your power from time to time.